Research and Business Development

 Plans of discrete orebodies from across the mineral field (Figure 2) from Juno, White Devil, Eldorado, and Westminster demonstrate consistency in gold mineralization distribution patterns.

-The openings hosting gold mineralization are of the same length 330 meters and in the same orientation 0700 as the structural model at fractal four scale describes.
+The openings hosting gold mineralization are of the same length 330 meters and in the same 070 degrees orientation as the structural model at fractal four scale describes.

 The plan footprints for four orebodies further confirm the modelling delivers a high degree of predictive capability and confidence.